No. A static container, like a dynamic container, is unique to each participating team.

 After testing, due to database performance considerations, it is not recommended to use multi-instance distributed deployment.
 A single instance is sufficient to support most competitions.

-GZCTF supports running multiple instances simultaneously, but requires the same database instance and Redis instance (multiple instances are mandatory) and shared storage (such as NFS) as PVC.
 The database instance and shared storage are used to ensure data consistency, and the Redis instance is used for caching synchronization of backend data and Scale-Out broadcasting of SignalR.

 To ensure SignalR which is based on websockets can work as expected, it is necessary to configure Sticky Session in the load balancer.